timmahrt/praatIO/README.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg?
     :target: http://opensource.org/licenses/MIT

-A library for working with praat and praat files *that comes with batteries included*.
+A library for working with praat, time aligned audio transcripts, and audio files *that comes with batteries included*.
+Praat uses a file format called textgrids, which are time aligned speech transcripts.
-This isn't just a data struct for reading and writing textgrids--many utilities are provided to make it easy to work with textgrid data.
+This library isn't just a data struct for reading and writing textgrids--many utilities are provided to make it easy to work with with transcripts and associated audio files.
+This library also provides some other tools for use with praat.

-Praat is a software program for doing phonetic analysis and annotation of speech.  `Praat can be downloaded here <http://www.fon.hum.uva.nl/praat/>`_
+Praat is an open source software program for doing phonetic analysis and annotation of speech.  `Praat can be downloaded here <http://www.fon.hum.uva.nl/praat/>`_

 .. sectnum::